 To honor Greg Capelli, a memorial fund has been established that supports faculty-student mentoring teams to work on environmental projects.
-To donate on-line, please indicate "Greg Capelli Fund" in the Comment field of this Biology gift form.
+To donate on-line, please make sure the "Greg Capelli Fund" is indicated on the Biology gift form.

 Dr. Gregory M. Capelli (1948-2012)